mohamed-tarek-01/NTI-CV-Training-Tasks/README.md

-# 🧠 NTI Computer Vision Internship Projects
+# 🧠 NTI Computer Vision Training Tasks & Final Project

-This repository showcases a variety of practical Computer Vision tasks and mini-projects completed during my internship at the **National Telecommunication Institute (NTI)**.
+This repository showcases a variety of practical Computer Vision tasks and mini-projects completed during my training at the **National Telecommunication Institute (NTI)**.

 The work covers key areas of modern vision applications using Python, deep learning frameworks, and real-world datasets.

----

 ## 📁 Project Highlights